shilovp/splyza-challenge/README.md

 ## Setup

 First of all let's prepare the backend application:
+Please, note, that backend application missing one dependency in it's `package.json`, it's **rimraf**.
+Let's install it in the next steps as well.

 1. `git clone https://github.com/splyza/video-box-server.git`
 2. Install dependencies `npm i`
-Please, note, that backend application missing one dependency in it's `package.json`, it's **rimraf**.
-Let's install it in the next step.
 3. `npm i rimraf`
 4. Run server: `npm start`.
 By default backend will be started on `localhost:3000`